jontrulson/conquest/README.md

 * The [Server Guide](docs/server-guide.md) has instructions for those wanting to run their own Conquest servers.

-* Marisa Giancaria has setup a Conquest
+* Marisa Giancarla has setup a Conquest
   [Gameplayers Club Community Page](https://conquest.gameplayer.club/) for players and operators who wish to participate.
 Also available are tools to help potential server operators who are not familiar